Loli-Feature-Flags/website/docs/reference/sdk/architectures/multi-instance-services.md

 instance possibly fetch the Loli specification at different times.

-When storing a new Loli specification at your storage location, it might happen that some service instances have the newest version, while others still work with the old cached one.
+When storing a new Loli specification at your storage location, it might happen that some service instances temporarily have the newest version, while others still work with the old cached one.

 **You can lower the impact** by reducing the [`specCacheStaleTimeMilliseconds`](../client/options#speccachestaletimemilliseconds).
 The lower the stale time, the earlier instances automatically reload the specifications.